Decorative box: Snuff box

 One of the more functional types of decorative boxes is the snuff box.
-While snuff does not enjoy the popularity it once did, it is gradually regaining popularity due to the declining popularity and increased restriction of smoking, and snuff boxes are still made in significant numbers.
+These were used for containing snuff, which is a mixture of grounded tobacco and scented oils, these items were popularly used during the 18th century when snuff-taking was fashionable.
 Snuff boxes are made in two sizes – pocket boxes and communal boxes made for table use.
 Pocket boxes are usually made to hold a small amount of snuff for immediate consumption—typically a day or two's supply.
-Since prolonged exposure to air causes snuff to dry out and compromises its quality, snuff boxes have tightly-sealed lids to ensure that air does not penetrate the box, although wholly air-tight boxes are a rarity.
+Since prolonged exposure to air causes snuff to dry out and compromises its quality, snuff boxes have tightly sealed lids to ensure that air does not penetrate the box, although wholly air-tight boxes are a rarity.
 Table boxes can still be found in the mess of certain old regiments – often in the traditional 'ram's head' style – and a communal snuff box is kept in the House of Commons in the UK parliament.

 People of all social classes used these boxes when snuff was at its peak of popularity and the wealthy carried a variety of fancy snuff-boxes created by craftsmen in metal-work, jewellers and enamellers.
 Some of these were elaborately made and decorated, rich in detail and made from precious or expensive materials such as gold, silver and ivory and were often adorned with artwork, gems and precious stones.
 Boxes made for the poorer snuff taker were more ordinary; popular and cheap boxes were made in papier-mâché and even potato-pulp, which made durable boxes that kept the snuff in good condition.
 Alloys that resembled gold or silver were developed in the 18th and 19th centuries such as the ersatz gold Pinchbeck and the silver look-alike, Sheffield Plate.

 Other popular materials used in making these boxes include: